jjakk/RN-Course/blog/readme.md

 # Blog
-This is a basic blog app
+This is a basic blog app using react native